Admissions Essay

 Why do I want to be a PJ?

-One question that many people ask me, from coworkers to family members, and to friends is this: why do you want to be a Pararescueman?
-To be a PJ one has to have the heart of a servant.
+One question that many people ask me, from coworkers to family members and friends, is this: Why do you want to be a Pararescueman?
+To be a PJ, one has to have the heart of a servant.
 The creed states, "before personal desires and comforts."
-To me, this means I will stop at nothing to guarantee the preservation of another life, even before my own.
+To me, what this means is that I will stop at nothing to guarantee the preservation of another life, even before my own.
 Pure intentions, integrity, and discipline are all the qualities of a PJ.
 What is the outcome for me?
 It means that I will become a saviour.
 I hold within me feelings of great respect for pararescuemen, and therefore, I will stop at nothing until I become a PJ.

 No, but I believe that I have what it takes.
-I have the qualities needed to make it as a PJ and that's what's most important.
-I know deeply that the people that I admire the most have helped shape my life to make me understand that I want to become a PJ.
+I possess the qualities necessary to succeed as a PJ, and that's what's most important.
+I know deeply that the people I admire the most have helped shape my life, making me understand that I want to become a PJ.
 Passion drives me day in and day out.
-I will train and push myself to get there because I am truly dedicated to living that lifestyle.
+I will train and push myself to achieve that goal because I am truly dedicated to living that lifestyle.

-The reason for my dream runs deep; I myself was blessed to watch what a second chance in life looks like.
+The reason for my dream runs deep; I was blessed to witness firsthand what a second chance in life looks like.
 My sister was diagnosed with leukaemia at the age of three.
-I did not understand the situation well when it first happened.
-I was no more than three years old and I did not understand what it meant.
+I didn't fully understand the situation when it first happened.
+I was no more than three years old, and I did not understand what it meant.

-As I got older, I understood that life was not guaranteed for her the way it always was for me.
-This knowledge that I am giving you brings an ache to my heart, an ache so strong that even now the tears well in my eyes.
+As I grew older, I understood that life was not guaranteed for her the way it always had been for me.
+This knowledge that I am giving you brings an ache to my heart, a pain so intense that even now the tears well in my eyes.
 To receive news of a family member developing a terminal illness is life-changing and heartbreaking.
 Through medicine, my sister received a second chance as she went into remission.
 That second chance was one of the most beautiful things I have ever seen in my life.

-It was a second chance that eventually manifested into many beautiful things that we never expected but only hoped for, and sure enough - it felt like a miracle.
-I may be like a fool to speak these words, but I had never hoped it would happen for her.
+It was a second chance that manifested into many beautiful things that we never expected but only hoped for, and sure enough, it felt like a miracle.
 That second chance was her first day of high school.
 Her first prom.
-Her first day at six flags.
+Her first day at Six Flags.
 Her first car.
 Her first job.
-It just kept coming as she kept living.
-Understanding that all this had not been possible without the hard work that those doctors provided is something that still grips me.
+It just kept coming as she continued to live.
+Understanding that all this had not been possible without the hard work that those doctors provided.
+This is something that still grips me.
 Because of them, she was given a chance to keep living!
 That means something to me!

-In EVERY way, a Pj provides the same gift.
-Every soldier, civilian, and even foreigner is provided a second chance the minute a Pj arrives.
-With proper training, and hard work a Pj helps contribute to the possibility of that patient receiving the same chance my sister did.
+In EVERY way, a PJ provides the same gift.
+Every soldier, civilian, and even foreigner is provided a second chance the minute a PJ arrives.
+With proper training and hard work, a Pj helps contribute to the possibility that a patient may receive the same chance my sister did.
 You give that patient's family members the same chance those doctors gave.
-A chance to see someone experience life again.
+An opportunity to see someone experience life again.
 A chance for them to keep living.
-So for me, it’s a very short and simple answer.
-Why do I want to be a pj?
-So that I can help others live and thrive too!
+So for me, it’s a concise and straightforward answer.
+Why do I want to be a PJ?
+So that I can help others live and thrive, too!